Suzi-Clark/TDD-TS-Mocha-Chai/plan.md

 # Plan
 - install TypeScript, Mocha & Chai and any types for them if necessary ✔
-- watch a few quick youtube videos/read articles to learn about using Mocha & Chai
+- watch a few quick youtube videos/read articles to learn about using Mocha & Chai ✔
-- create a test for something simple and self contained 1 + 1 = 2 just to check its set up right
+- create a test for something simple and self contained 1 + 1 = 2 just to check its set up right ✔
-- create one test which will fail bc no code in .ts doc
+- create one test which will fail ✔
-- write a function that returns the right answer to the specific test case to check the test works
+- write a function that returns the right answer to the specific test case to check the test works ✔
 - create a few more tests for other phrases
 - try using map, split and join to make it an array and then look for vowels
 - use closures and recursivity if necessary